KShebek/cbe504/main.typ

 We now must define each of the partition functions.
 The translational partition function derived from the particle-in-a-box model in quantum chemistry is typically approximated as
 $ z_"trans" = V ((2 pi m k_"B " T)/h^2)^(3/2) = V / Lambda^3, quad Lambda equiv h / sqrt(2 pi m k_"B " T) $<eq:trans_function>
-where $V$ is a reference volume,
-$m$ is the mass of the molecule, $h$ is Planck's constant (units of J-s), and $Lambda$ is the thermal de Broglie wavelength.
+where $V$ is the volume that confines the translational motion, $m$ is the mass of the molecule, $h$ is Planck's constant (units of J-s), and $Lambda$ is the thermal de Broglie wavelength.
-As with all paritition functions, $z_"trans"$ is unitless.
+As with all partition functions, $z_"trans"$ is unitless.
 This, in turn, means that $z'_"trans"$ (i.e. $z_"trans"\/V$) has units of inverse volume.

-When dealing with gases, one can equivalently use a standard-state pressure $P^std$ (typically taken as 1 bar) in place of $V$, such as by invoking the ideal gas law: $V = k_"B " T\/P^std$.
-This would ultimately ensure that our rate constant is expressed with pressure-based units rather than concentrations.
-#caution[It must be emphasized that $V$ is describing a reference volume and is generally not the volume of the reactor.
-In return, $P^std$ in the translational partition function is the standard state pressure and is not the same as the operating pressure.
-]

 It is also worth noting that $z_"trans"$ can be generalized to an arbitrary set of $d$ dimensions (e.g. in the case of a system that does not have all three translational degrees of freedom).
 To do so, it is as simple as stating
 $ z_"trans" = (L / Lambda)^d, $<eq:trans_d>
-where $L$ is now a reference length dimension.
+where $L$ is now a length that confines that degree of translational motion.

 === Rotational Partition Function